dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ﻿This is going to be part the first in a series of posts regrading classes.
 I want to talk more about DSC and especially some of the cool things you can do with class based resources.
-Before we get to the advance use cases, lets go thru the basics.
+Before we get to the advance use cases, lets go through the basics.
 **The Good Stuff**: An introduction to PowerShell classes.
 <!-- TOC -->